Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

-As shown in Table~\ref{tab_com}, all baselines achieve an unsatisfactory for explainability (IC$<$90).
-Fig.~\ref{fig_comp_imp} offers a fine-grained view.
-Firstly, in reasoning-based methods, CoT exhibits unstable and poor ACC, CRC, and LR across backbones, with no clear trend.
-Although TDB improves logic (↑LR), ACC and CRC remain unstable, explaining their underperformance for IIOs' optimization (e.g., higher IC\_std for CoT in Fig.\ref{fig_comp_std}).
-Few-shot enhances explanation completeness (↑CRC) but increases hallucinations (↓ACC) due to noisy examples, harming both overall interpretability (e.g., IC drops from 79.29 to 77.68 on GPT-4o, Table~\ref{tab_com}).
-Similarly, retrieval-based methods help mitigate hallucinations (↑ACC) at the cost of completeness (↓CRC), yet the ACC gain yields better interpretability scores overall (e.g., IC from Base's 76.29 to 80.05 on Qwen).
-Traditional agent-based methods (e.g., LLM-D) improve logic and accuracy (↑LR, ↑ACC) of explanation but show inconsistent completeness (CRC), resulting in partial interpretability gains without fully optimizing IIOs. \textbf{In summary}, baselines fail to balance and optimize all implicit objectives fully.
-In contrast, NAMeGEn’s multi-agent collaborative optimization achieves superior interpretability.
-As Fig.~\ref{fig_comp_imp_pareto} shows, NAMeGEn’s results cluster near the Pareto front with high scores (80+), demonstrating effective multi-objective coordination.
-Overall, NAMeGEn robustly optimizes EUOs, IIOs, and their combination, validating its effectiveness on HMOO.
+As shown in Table~\ref{tab_com}, except for our framework, baselines perform unsatisfactorily at interpreting reliability (IC$<$90).
+Reasoning-based methods show higher IC\_std in Table~\ref{tab_com}.
+Figure~\ref{fig_comp_imp} shows that CoT exhibits unstable and poor ACC, CRC, and LC across backbones.
+Although TDB improves logic (↑LC), others remain unstable.
+Few-shot enhances explanation completeness (↑CRC) but increases hallucinations (↓ACC) due to noisy examples (e.g., Few-shot IC drops from 79.29 to 77.68 on GPT-4o, Table~\ref{tab_com}).
+Retrieval-based methods help mitigate hallucinations (↑ACC).
+Interesting, it also sacrifices completeness (↓CRC), but the reliability of explanation increases (e.g., Q2Kw IC from 76.29 to 80.05 on Qwen).
+This reflects that more relevant supplementary information can reduce input noise.
+Traditional agent-based methods (e.g., LLM-D) improve logic and accuracy (↑LC, ↑ACC) of explanation but show inconsistent completeness (CRC), resulting in partial gains without fully optimizing IROs.
+In contrast, our explanation-oriented optimization strategy achieves superior results that cluster near the Pareto front with high scores (80+) (Figure~\ref{fig_comp_imp_pareto}), reflecting its effectiveness in optimizing multi-IROs.

+Backbone differences impact performance partially (Table~\ref{tab_com}), including Chinese-oriented models generally outperform English ones, and models with stronger contextual understanding (e.g., DeepSeek, GPT-4o) perform better.
+For instance, under the Base, CC reaches 80.66 with Qwen but drops to 75.11 with Mistral.
+Most methods are affected by different backbones.
+Nevertheless, MAGIC-HMO always shows consistently strong performance, indicating its superior robustness.
+Although all methods boost diversity (DIV rise compared to Base in Table~\ref{tab_com}), MAGIC-HMO achieves the highest creative diversity, likely owing to more effective iterative guidance.
+Overall, MAGIC-HMO robustly optimizes EUOs, IROs, and their combination, validating its powerful capabilities in addressing the HMO problem.